metzger100/Papermc-AIO-Script/README.md

 # Papermc-AIO-Script
-This script is made for Debian and Debian based Distros.
+This script is made for Debian (min. stable) and Debian based Distros.
 Might also work on other linux distros with apt-packagemanager installed.

 ## Features:
 -Setup for probably all MC-Versions